The below guides provide information on how the academy reports on progress.

-Each report is available through SchoolGateway (If you don’t have access to SchoolGateway follow the instructions here: SchoolGateway) and should appear in your son /daughters planner.
-Following two of these reports parents /carer will be invited to a Parent Review day (please see separate documentation on the website for details of these events).
+Each report is emailed to the parent / carer and is also available through SchoolGateway (If you don’t have access to SchoolGateway follow the instructions here: SchoolGateway) and should appear in your son / daughter’s planner.
+As well as these three reports, parents / carers will be invited to a Parent Review Evening (please see separate documentation on the website for details of these events).

-The interim report has been simplified to enable you to see clearly the start point for each student; this is the KS2 SAT level in English and Mathematics for these subjects and an average of these two scores for all other subjects.
-For year 7 students the KS2 SAT result is now given as a number based around 100.
+The interim report has been simplified to enable you to see clearly the start point for each student; this is the KS2 SAT level in English and Mathematics for these subjects.
+For all students the KS2 SAT result is now given as a number based around 100.
 120 is the highest score and 80 is the lowest and 100 is considered to be secondary ready.

-Academic data is reported in ‘fine levels’ this means that teachers are asked to choose a grade for example a 4-, 4= or 4+ or grade C3, C2 or C1 in both cases the + or 1 is the highest grade and the – or 3 is the lowest.
+In Years 7 to 10, 12 and 13 academic data is reported as a ‘working grade’, this is the grade they are currently working at, in ‘fine levels’.
+This means that teachers are asked to choose a grade, for example a 4-, 4= or 4+, the + is the highest grade and the – is the lowest.
 Parents should be able to track the progress of their child from interim to interim and from year to year.

-In reports at KS3 the data is now reported in the new GCSE grade format of 9 to 1.
-In the following link can be found an explanation of the new GCSE 9 to 1 grades.
+In reports at KS3 and KS4 the data is now reported in the new GCSE grade format of 9 to 1.
+At KS5 reports lettered grades from A* to E are used.